-Doing some research about the campus traditions at your prospective abroad university and city is another great way to figure out which semester might be the best option.
-If you plan on spending a semester abroad in Germany, maybe you would want to be there in the fall to celebrate Oktoberfest.
+Research the campus traditions at your prospective abroad university and city to figure out which semester might be the best option.
+If you plan on spending a semester abroad in Germany, consider studying abroad in fall for the chance to celebrate Oktoberfest.

 Finding a Summer Internship

-One of the biggest concerns that collegiettes have about studying abroad during the spring semester is whether or not they will be able to land a summer internship while they are abroad.
-Kelsey Mulvey, a junior at Boston University, shares, “Even though I’m so excited to study abroad next semester, I am concerned about landing a stellar summer internship while I’m living a fabulous European life.
+A concern among collegiettes is the fear of missing out on landing a summer internship.
+Kelsey Mulvey, a junior at Boston University shares, “Even though I’m so excited to study abroad next semester, I am concerned about landing a stellar summer internship while I’m living a fabulous European life.
 This shouldn’t be a major deterrent, but it is definitely something to plan out before getting on that plane.”

 The best way to make sure that you are properly prepared to land a great summer internship is to connect with your school’s career center as soon as possible.
-Gozik explains, “Some internship recruiters have two sets of deadlines, one for students who will be going abroad, and the other for students who remain on campus.
-Recruiters know that many of the best students go abroad, and so they have designed this system to make sure that they do not miss out on good candidates.”
-The career center can fill you in on any important deadlines and point you in the right direction, so that you won’t have to stress about finding an internship while you should be enjoying your time abroad.
+Most Career Centers can fill you in on any important deadlines and point you in the right direction so that you won’t have to stress about finding an internship while you should be enjoying your time abroad.

-Another option is to look for abroad programs that allow students to intern while abroad.
+Another option is to look for programs that allow students to intern while abroad.
 This takes the pressure away from finding a summer internship and lets you have an even more unique experience abroad.
-Gozik explains, “An increasing number of programs have internship, service learning, and research opportunities, all of which can help students gain an edge in the future job market.”
 If this sounds like something you would be interested in, reach out to your study abroad office and ask them for some internship guidance.

 Future Travel Plans